tremho/docholiday/docs/Render_differences.md

 It has been observed that DocumentationJS may duplicate the documentation for a class.
 This behavior is being investigated, and may be addressed in a future update.

+##### GitHub Pages rendering
+As noted at the end of the [Publishing](publish) discusssion, the Markdown-to-HTML conversion of a GitHub pages publish operation may introduce unwanted literal html tags in its rendering that do not appear in a conventional markdown viewer.
+This is independent of which JSDoc engine was used to generate the markdown output.
+No particular workaround is known at this time.